 - If you don't have it frozen, make pie dough.
 Pie dough freezes very well, so make it today and save it in the freezer until Wednesday when you bake your pies.

 - Make soups and dips.
-Soups and appetizer dips can improve with a few days in the fridge (or, at the very least, they don't get worse), so it's actually better to make them in advance.
+Soups and appetizer dips can improve with a few days in the fridge (or, at the very least, they don't get worse), so making them in advance is ideal.

 - Make the cranberry sauce.
 Cranberries have natural preservatives that give them an extraordinarily long shelf life.
-You can even make the sauce the week before if you'd like, using any of our many variations.
+You can even make your cranberry sauce the week before Thanksgiving if you'd like, using any of our many variations.

 - If you choose to brine your bird, you should be doing that today.
 Large birds can be brined in a cooler filled with water and ice packs (change the ice packs every 12 hours to make sure the water stays cooler than 40°F/4°C).
 For a saltier but moister bird, brine for up to 36 hours before removing from the brine, patting dry, and letting the turkey rest overnight, uncovered, on a rack in the fridge.
 If you want a less salty but still moist bird, brine for up to 18 hours and let it rest, uncovered, in the fridge until ready to roast on Thursday.
 Alternatively, do what I do and dry-brine your bird by salting it and leaving it in the fridge, for a similar juiciness-enhancing effect with less fuss and better flavor.
 If you're dry-brining, hold off until Wednesday night.